ferxinii/bronch-skele/README.md

 # bronch-skeleton
-Python module to extract the skeleton from a bronchial tree mesh, as well as information regarding generation, lobe, ...
+Python module to extract the skeleton from a bronchial tree mesh, as well as information regarding generation, lobe, intrabronchial distance matrix, and terminal information ready for the Bubble Model.

 ## Input
 - An *.stl* mesh representing a bronchial tree structure.